lukasbestle/flexisel/README.md

 So I decided to write basic JS libraries not requiring any other libraries.
 Also, I want to learn advanced JS, so building this without jQuery was good for me (see "Feedback" below).

+Flexisel is the first library in this series.
+I also released [Flexibox](https://github.com/vis7mac/flexisel), a lightbox library.

 ## Features

 - based on a list of links which can include just about any HTML content (images, text etc.) and a "stage" where the active item is transferred to